wangyg19/CMBProbe/README.md

 # CMBProbe
 This is the Python package for generating AC discrepancy maps in the paper

->Ian H. Sloan, Quoc T. Le Gia, Yu Guang Wang, Robert S. Womersley and Jan Hamann.
+>Jan Hamann, Quoc T. Le Gia, Ian H. Sloan, Yu Guang Wang and Robert S. Womersley.
 [A New Probe of non-Gaussianity for CMB Maps](). arXiv preprint arXiv:, 2019.

 ## Abstract
 We introduce a newmathematical tool (a direction-dependent probe) to analyse the randomness